ZohebAbai/Colab_Auto_Reconnect/README.md

 Colab Auto Reconnect - automatically reconnects your ongoing session whenever it gets disconnected without any manual intervention.
 Now you can go for a good night's sleep without bothering about your Colab session getting disconnected for the next 12 hours.

 If this free chrome extension helped you, then please give good ratings.

+Upcoming Features:
+* Add a popup to show runtime
+* Add a notification alert